Tender and moist homemade vanilla almond cupcakes topped with creamy white chocolate frosting. A truly elegant treat for the most special day.

 - Preheat oven to 350°F (177°C).
 Line a muffin pan with 12 cupcake liners.
 Set aside.

-- In a large bowl, mix flour, baking powder, baking soda, and salt together.
+- Make the cupcakes: In a large bowl, mix flour, baking powder, baking soda, and salt together.
 Set aside.
 In a medium microwave-safe bowl, melt butter in the microwave.
-Whisk in the sugar – the mixture will be gritty.
-Whisk in yogurt, milk, vanilla and almond extracts until combined.
+Whisk in the sugar; the mixture will be gritty.
+Whisk in yogurt, milk, vanilla extract, and almond extract until combined.
 Slowly mix dry ingredients into the wet ingredients until no lumps remain.
 Batter will be thick.
-Try very hard to avoid over mixing.
+Do not over-mix.
 Set aside.

-- Using a whisk, a handheld mixer, or a stand mixer fitted with a whisk attachment – beat the egg whites until until thick and foamy, about 3 minutes.
-See photo at the bottom of this post for a visual of the egg whites.
-Fold into cupcake batter.
+- Using a whisk, a handheld mixer, or a stand mixer fitted with a whisk attachment, beat the egg whites until until thick and foamy, about 3 minutes.
+See photo at the bottom of my post for yellow cupcakes with milk chocolate frosting for a visual of the egg whites.
+With a rubber spatula, fold the whipped egg whites into the cupcake batter.
 The batter will be smooth, velvety, and slightly thick.
 Divide batter among 12 cupcake liners and bake for 20 minutes or until a toothpick inserted in the center comes out clean.
-Allow cupcakes to cool.
+Allow cupcakes to cool completely before frosting.

 - Make Ahead & Freezing Instructions: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
 Frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
 Decorate/assemble cupcakes immediately before serving.
 Leftover cupcakes keep well covered tightly at room temperature or in the refrigerator for 3 days.
 Frosted or unfrosted cupcakes can be frozen up to 2–3 months.
 Thaw overnight in the refrigerator.